panpf/sketch/docs/wiki/decode.md

 > [!CAUTION]
 > 1. Customizing [Decoder] requires applying many properties related to image quality and size in
-     ImageRequest, such as bitmapConfig, size, colorSpace, etc. You can refer to other [Decoder] implementations
+     ImageRequest, such as size, colorType, colorSpace, etc. You can refer to other [Decoder] implementations
 > 2. If your [Decoder] is decoding animated images, you must determine the [ImageRequest]
      .disallowAnimatedImage parameter.